Apipa169/Assistant-Relay-for-Hassio/assistant_relay/README.md

 ### Usage

-1. Add https://github.com/Apipa169/Assistant-Relay-for-Hassio in the addon store.
+1. Add https://github.com/Apipa169/Assistant-Relay-for-Hassio in the add-on store.
-2. Install the addon
+2. Install the add-on
-3. Start the addon and open the addon in your browser: http://[IP]:[PORT]
+3. Start the add-on and open the add-on in your browser: http://[IP]:[PORT]
 4. Follow the instructions in the browser.
 5. You can now use Assistant Relay.